Table of Contents

 ];

-CSV records and fields
+Writing records and fields manually

 using (CsvWriter<char> writer = CsvWriter.Create(TextWriter.Null))